twitter/pelikan/README.md

 ```sh
 _bin/pelikan_twemcache config/twemcache.conf
 ```

+**NOTE**: The Rust servers use TOML configuration files, sample configs can be found in the `config` folder of this repository.

 You should be able to try out the server using an existing memcached client, or simply with `telnet`.